-The hydraulic breaker is designed to perform efficiently and reliably at the prescribed flow and pressure parameters.
-Performance is negatively impacted if the hydraulic system is not operating correctly or set outside the prescribed specifications.
+The hydraulic breaker is designed to perform efficiently and reliably at the prescribed specifications.
+Performance is negatively impacted if the hydraulic system is operating at a diminished capacity and/or set outside the permissible range.

 Performance evaluation of the carrier's hydraulic circuit is important before the breaker is used.
 Accurate assessment entails thorough testing under varied conditions, including temperature, work mode, engine speed and load.

 Tools required to complete these tests include a flow meter and pressure gages.
 Record the test measurements in the worksheet provided below.
 Then compare the results with the Technical Data section of this manual.

-If the Breaker is not working correctly, thoroughly check the hydraulic system of the carrier before disassembly of the Breaker.
+If the Breaker is not working or underperforming, thoroughly check the hydraulic system of the carrier before disassembly of the Breaker.
 Be sure to include the hoses attached to the breaker to eliminate any possible faults, e.g. collapsed hose.

-Work Mode Engine RPM Flow [GPM] Load Pressure [PSI] Oil Temp [°F] Relief Pressure [Crack] Relief Pressure [Static] Return Pressure [PSI]
+Work Mode Engine RPM Flow [GPM] Load Pressure [PSI] Oil Temp [oF] Relief Pressure [Crack] Relief Pressure [Static] Return Pressure [PSI]

 0

 1000

 1500

 1800

 2000

 2200

 2400

 2600

 2800

 3000

 3200

 3400